farzad0785/Advanced-Programming-Final-Project/README.md

 python Main.py

 Follow the on-screen prompts to manage students, courses, and run analytics.
 Exit at any time via the program's exit command.
-Author: Ali asghar Rashidabadi — Computer Science
+Author: Ali Asghar Rashidabadi — Computer Sciencem